The FY 2024 PTRG application period is now closed.

-Beginning in FY 20 per Public Act 101 – 0017, the formula to determine eligibility and distribution of the Property Tax Relief Grant (PTRG) was created with the passage of Evidence-Based Funding and modified by Public Act 101 – 0017.
-Eligible districts are now determined on a ranking of a value that is their Adjusted Operating Tax Rate divided by the Average Operating Tax Rate for districts within each organization type.
+The Property Tax Relief Grant (PTRG) was created with the passage of Evidence-Based Funding and modified by Public Act 101 – 0017.
+Eligible districts are determined on a ranking of a value that is their Adjusted Operating Tax Rate divided by the Average Operating Tax Rate for districts within each organization type.
 Grants will be awarded in the order of that ranking.

 Determining the maximum possible abatement amount will now be completed in 2 steps: